An Attention-based Feature Memory Design for Energy-Efficient Continual Learning: AttenMLP for EECL

-\para{Continual learning} Owing to the general difficulty and diversity of challenges in continual learning, we focus on a simplified task incremental learning setting~\citep{parisi2019continual, de2021continual}.
-In this setting, a model is trained on a sequence of tasks $\{\mathcal{T}_t\}_{t=1}^T$, where the training data for each task arrives incrementally at time $t$.
-Training continues until convergence on each task.
-Each task $\mathcal{T}_t$ is associated with data $(\mathcal{X}_{t}, \mathcal{Y}_{t})$ randomly drawn from distribution $\mathcal{D}_t$, where $\mathcal{X}_{t}$ denotes the set of data samples and $\mathcal{Y}_{t}$ is the corresponding ground truth labels.
-The key objective is to acquire new knowledge from the current task while maintaining performance on previously learned tasks.
+Owing to the general difficulty and diversity of challenges in CL, we focus on a simplified task incremental learning setting~\citep{parisi2019continual, de2021continual}.
+In this setting, a model is trained on a sequence of tasks $\{\mathcal{T}_t\}_{t=1}^T$, where the data for each task arrives incrementally at time $t$.